How to make a smoking quit list

 What should I include on my quit list?

 You can choose what to include on your list.
 You might have lots of ideas already.
 Or you might need some inspiration.
-It can be useful to think about all of the different areas of your life which could improve if you don’t smoke.
-Such as your finances or your health.
+It can be useful to think about the different areas of your life that could improve if you don’t smoke, such as your finances and your health.

-Here are some benefits you could add to your own list:
+The following are some benefits you could add to your own list.

 Physical health benefits